dennyhollick/midterm-food-delivery/README.md

 # Node Skeleton

-Eatr is a food ordering application that uses Twilio to connect customers to the restaraunt.
-Customers can visit the Eatr site to order food and receive a text to confirm their order and when their order is avaliable for pickup.
+Eatr is a food ordering application that uses Twilio to connect customers to the restaurant.
+Customers can visit the Eatr site to order food and receive a text to confirm their order and when their order is available for pickup.
 The restaurant will receive a call when an order is placed which reads out the order and allows the restaurant to confirm or reject the order.

 ## Getting Started